3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 __Note__: Summing up [chapters 2](#chapter-2-3d-image) and [3](#chapter-3-channel-from-3d-image): the \<image3d> and the \<channelfromimage3d>-elements describe a scalar volumetric texture.
 Other file formats like OpenVDB or OpenEXR offer similar functionality, and are more efficient at doing so.
 However, their use in a manufacturing environment is hard as these formats are conceptually more complex and harder to implement.
 Therefore, this specification relies on the human readable and conceptually simpler stack of PNGs.
 Later versions of this extension, or private extension of the 3MF format MAY use different 3D image formats to encode volumetric textures and benefit from their advanced features.
 The remainder of this specification deals with the mapping of these volumetric textures onto mesh-objects in a 3MF file and giving these textures a meaning for additive manufacturing processes.
-Replacing \<image3d> and the \<channelfromimage3d> would not effect the remaining parts of this specification.
+Replacing \<image3d> and the \<channelfromimage3d> would not affect the remaining parts of this specification.

 # Chapter 4.
 Volumetric Stack